tendermint/tendermint/UPGRADING.md

 ### `privval` Package

 All requests are now accompanied by the chain ID from the network.
-This is a optional field and can be ignored by key management systems.
+This is a optional field and can be ignored by key management systems;
-It is recommended to check the chain ID if using the same key management system for multiple chains.
+however, if you are using the same key management system for multiple different blockchains, we recommend that you check the chain ID.

 ### RPC

-`/unsafe_start_cpu_profiler`, `/unsafe_stop_cpu_profiler` and
+* `/unsafe_start_cpu_profiler`, `/unsafe_stop_cpu_profiler` and
   `/unsafe_write_heap_profile` were removed.
    For profiling, please use the pprof server, which can be enabled through `--rpc.pprof_laddr=X` flag or `pprof_laddr=X` config setting in the rpc section.
+* The `Content-Type` header returned on RPC calls is now (correctly) set as `application/json`.

 ## v0.33.4